UbiquityRobotics/ubiquity_motor/README.md

 ## Introduction

-This is a Package that provides a ROS interface for the motors in UbiquityRobotics robots.gIt communicates with the motor controller via a serial port.
+This is a Package that provides a ROS interface for the motors in UbiquityRobotics robots.
+It communicates with the motor controller via a serial port.

 ## Installation